josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 [^4]: Of course, a real and useful rocket landing problem might have more constraints, including minimum thrust requirements, glidescope position constraints, gimbaling limits, etc. - see the seminal [G-FOLD](https://www.researchgate.net/publication/258676350_G-FOLD_A_Real-Time_Implementable_Fuel_Optimal_Large_Divert_Guidance_Algorithm_for_Planetary_Pinpoint_Landing) paper.
 Things get more complicated in these cases, but the procedure doesn't fundamentally change (as long as your constraints aren't too nasty).
 [^7]: [Convex Optimization by Boyd and Vandenberghe](https://web.stanford.edu/~boyd/cvxbook/bv_cvxbook.pdf) is the classic reference on the subject, but it can be quite dense.
 [^8]: Depending on your computational resources and the speed of your dynamics, you may be able to get away with running SCP on-board in real time.
 You can also consider re-running SCP any time your spacecraft gets too far off course - there are infinite varieties to the ways you can design your EDL system.
+<p id="footnote8">8.
+I'm of course brushing over HOW to solve these problems here.
+Luckily, in 2024 we have access to CVX and other libraries which largely abstract these lower level problems away, so we can focus on the bigger picture.
+See the linked code for an example of how to write these CVX programs.</p>